⏲️ 10 min 🗣️ Listen to the article

 Which approach do you use to start a community?
 Do you start with a community strategy and roadmap?
-Do you go straight to the selection of an online platform and get the ball rolling?
-I hear what some experienced community professionals say when it comes to starting a community.
+Do you go straight to selecting an online platform and get the ball rolling?
+I hear what some experienced community professionals say when starting a community.

 “The traditional way to start a community was to find a forum-based platform and invite your members to join.
 You initiate discussions and hope things take off.